BTU Calculator

 I found that many online calculators ignore ceiling height entirely, which leads to significant errors for homes with vaulted ceilings, loft spaces, or older construction with 10-foot ceilings.
 Our calculator adjusts the base BTU calculation proportionally based on ceiling height relative to the standard 8-foot assumption.
 For rooms with dramatically varying ceiling heights (like cathedral ceilings), use the average height for the best approximation.

-Insulation: The Most Underestimated Factor
+Insulation The Most Underestimated Factor

 If there's one thing I've learned from our testing, it's that insulation quality can make or break your HVAC efficiency.
 Poor insulation doesn't just mean higher energy bills; it means your equipment has to work harder, wear out faster, and may never achieve comfortable temperatures during extreme weather.
 The difference between poor and excellent insulation can account for a 30-40% swing in BTU requirements.

-Poor insulation is common in homes built before 1970, where walls may have minimal or no cavity insulation and windows are single-pane.
+Poor insulation is common in homes before 1970, where walls may have minimal or no cavity insulation and windows are single-pane.
 Average insulation represents standard construction from the 1980s-2000s with fiberglass batts in walls and double-pane windows.
 Good insulation includes upgraded blown-in or spray foam insulation with energy-efficient windows.
-Excellent insulation represents modern construction with continuous exterior insulation, triple-pane windows, and comprehensive air sealing.
+Excellent insulation represents modern construction with continuous exterior insulation, triple-pane windows, and air sealing.

 The R-value of your insulation directly affects heat transfer rates.
 An uninsulated 2x4 wall has roughly R-4, while the same wall with fiberglass batts provides R-13, and spray foam brings it to R-20+.
 Every doubling of R-value cuts heat transfer through that surface in half.
 When combined across all surfaces of a room, these improvements compound significantly.